Traveling to Boston

 For more information on how to get from the Airport to the conference center or city center, see our Local Transportation page.

-Amtrak has several routes are fairly affordable for many in the United States, especially those living in the Northeast.
+Amtrak has several routes that are fairly affordable for many in the United States, especially those living in the Northeast.
 Others may wish to fly to other nearby cities and take a train.
 All information on how to find and purchase train tickets can be found on the Amtrak website.

 Massachusetts Bay Transportation Authority (MBTA) has several commuter rail lines that service the greater Boston area.
 Please click here to find more information on the various lines and ticket prices.